Ouranosinc/Magpie/docs/configuration.rst

     This setting is relevant only if :envvar:`MAGPIE_USER_REGISTRATION_ENABLED` was also activated.
-When enabled, an email using following configuration options will be sent to notify the administrator authority that :term:`Pending User` approval is awaiting its validation.
-Approval process is bypassed if the setting is disabled.
+When enabled, an email using following configuration options will be sent to notify the administrator authority that :term:`Pending User` approval is awaiting their validation.

+    Approval process is bypassed if this setting is disabled, meaning that :term:`Pending User` account will be immediately and automatically approved as soon as their email was validated, without any administrator intervention.

 .. envvar:: MAGPIE_ADMIN_APPROVAL_EMAIL_RECIPIENT

+    .. versionadded:: 3.11

+    Email of the *administrator* to which a notification is sent using the body defined by :envvar:`MAGPIE_ADMIN_APPROVAL_EMAIL_TEMPLATE`, when a new user registration was requested.

+    The email employed for this parameter can be toward any target, including an email that does not correspond to any :term:`User` in the `Magpie` database.
+For example, that email could be for a shared user support team that replies to those requests.
+Note that to validate the user registration though, valid administrative-level :term:`User` with matching credentials will be required to complete the process.

 .. envvar:: MAGPIE_ADMIN_APPROVAL_EMAIL_TEMPLATE